We take your privacy very seriously. We are not in the business of selling or monetizing your data in any way.

 The Unread Redirect URLs for Inoreader and NewsBlur point to a web server under our control.
 This can result in an authorization code being transmitted to our web server at the end of the login process, but Unread uses Universal Links to avoid this under most circumstances.
-Our web servers only use the authorization code to send it back to the Unread app.
+Our web servers only use the authorization code to send it back to Unread.
 Our web servers do not log OAuth redirect requests.

 Feedly supports Redirect URLs with custom URL schemes.
 Therefore Feedly authorization codes are never transmitted to our web servers.

 2. Unread Web Service

 We maintain an Unread Web Service in order to send important announcements to our customers and to gather anonymized analytics, and to provide customer support.
 Communication with this web service takes place exclusively via HTTPS.
 Unread uses public key pinning to validate the authenticity of this web service.

-Unread checks the web service no more than once every 24 hours to look for important announcements related to the app.
+Unread checks the web service no more than once every 24 hours to look for important announcements related to Unread.
 Unread does not transmit any information about the customer or the customer’s use of Unread when checking for announcements.

 Unread sends anonymous usage information to the Unread Web Service.
-Golden Hill Software needs and uses this information for the sole purpose of prioritizing improvements to the app.
+Golden Hill Software needs and uses this information for the sole purpose of improving Unread.
 Usage information that Unread sends includes:

 - Settings, such as whether “Mark Read on Open” is enabled

-- Whether you use certain features of the app
+- Whether you use certain features of Unread

 - Which feed services you use